degtiarev/DreamLister/README.md

 # DreamLister
 App for creating dream list for future purchasing.
-Fore data storage used Core Data.
+For data storage used Core Data.

 # Screenshots
 <p align="left">